Words on the Word

 That is the chief message given us today.
 On this feast, we encounter the themes of Passiontide, but with a difference: we surround them with cries of Alleluia.
 When we venerate the Cross today, we give thanks for what the Cross has done for us.
 We rejoice in being freed, raised up, redeemed; we rejoice that Christ’s power to save is undiminished.

 That said, we, too, live in times that tend to put the Cross out of view—considering it variously an irrelevance, an outrage, an embarrassment.
 All the more reason then, for us, now, to raise the Cross as our personal standard, to glory in it, to prove by our lives that it still heals.
-We do this by fundamental choices affirmed by simple gestures: by wearing a cross round our neck, perhaps; by making the sign of the cross before we eat.
+We do this by fundamental choices affirmed by simple gestures: by wearing a cross round our neck, perhaps; by making the sign of the cross before we eat, also when we’re in a smart restaurant.

 In venerating the Cross, we worship God’s power, made perfect in weakness.
 We make an offering of our lives, that they may bear out the truth of the refrain the Church sings on Good Friday: ‘By your Cross, O Christ, joy entered the world!’